For Mentors

 What should I expect from my mentee?

-• Initiate communications with their mentor after a partnership is communicated
+• Initiate communications with their mentor after a partnership is announced

 • Meet the general meeting requirement for the program (at least 3 meetings)